awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_close.md

 If you no longer need an AWS account \(whether a member in an organization or not\) and want to ensure that no one can accrue charges for it, you can close the account\.

 Before closing your account, back up any applications and data that you want to retain\.
-All resources and data stored that were stored in the account are lost and cannot be recovered\.
+All resources and data that were stored in the account are lost and cannot be recovered\.
 For more information, see the KB article [ "How do I close my Amazon Web Services account?"](https://aws.amazon.com/premiumsupport/knowledge-center/close-aws-account/)

 The account is not actually deleted, but it can no longer be used for any AWS activity other than signing in as the root user to view past bills or to contact AWS Customer Support\.
 For more information, see [Contacting Customer Support About Your Bill](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-get-answers.html)\.

 **Important**
 Closing an account doesn't remove it from an organization\.
 A closed member account in an organization still counts towards your limit of accounts in the organization\.
-Before closing it, you can remove the account from the organization to avoid it counting against the limit\.
+Before closing it, you can [remove the account from the organization](orgs_manage_accounts_remove.md) to avoid it counting against the limit\.

 You can close an account only by using the Billing and Cost Management console, not by using the AWS Organizations console or its tools\.
 Use the following procedure to close an account\.